roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "Can you omit this scene?"
 "But I need to learn in details..."
-"Ignore Mama-Hina, narrate​​  only important parts."
+"Ignore Mama-Hina, narrate  only important parts."

 ◇